aphyr/partitions-post/README.markdown

 reports of Windows Azure partitions, such as <a href="http://rabbitmq.1065348.n5.nabble.com/Instable-HA-cluster-td24690.html">this account</a> of a RabbitMQ cluster which entered split-brain on a weekly basis.
+There's also an account of <a
+href="https://groups.google.com/forum/?fromgroups#!topic/elasticsearch/muZtKij3nUw">ElasticSearch
-There's also this account of <a href="https://groups.google.com/forum/?fromgroups#!topic/elasticsearch/muZtKij3nUw">ElasticSearch split-brain</a>, but since Azure is a relative newcomer compared to EC2, descriptions of its network reliability are scant.
+split-brain</a>, but since Azure is a relative newcomer compared to EC2, descriptions of its network reliability are limited.

 ### AWS EBS outage